GitJoeLin/Networking-Lab/README.md

 Second Step: Enter server port number

-Third Step: When asked to enter a name, enter a valid name with characters ranging from a-z, A-Z, and 0-9 after first typing an asterisk character, followed by a space, and then your name
+Third Step: When asked to enter a name, enter a valid name with characters ranging from a-z, A-Z, and 0-9, and press enter.
+If you enter an invalid name you will be asked to enter your name again.

 Fourth Step: After connected to the server you will have access to a range of commands, press ENTER or RETURN on your keyboard to execute each command:

-"* " followed by a message of your choice will send that message to every user connected to the server
+If you would like to send a message of your choice to everyone, simply type the message and press enter.
+That will send that message to every user connected to the server.

 "@ " followed by a name of a user connected to the server, followed by a space, and then you message to that user, will send your message so that it is only visible to that user